PUTNEY -- If you haven’t met Henry, Rose, Elwood, Mary and Florence yet, you should.

 Last fall, as Sandglass was getting ready to present "D-Generation" and to welcome its national and international guests to Puppets in the Green Mountains, word came that it been awarded a National Theater Project grant, administered by the New England Foundation for the Arts, with lead funding from the Andrew W. Mellon Foundation.

 Sandglass was one of seven applicants chosen from a pool of 125, and the $80,000 grant is designated for further development of the piece and the creation of a tour to take the production to wider audiences.
-It also allowed Sandglass to hire William Menezes to coordinate the tour and gave them access to presenters, directors and other kinds of technical assistance.

 "For us, this is an enormous grant," said Eric Bass, Sandglass co-artistic director.